lquvatexas/NeurT-FDR/README.md

 # NeurT-FDR

 This library contains code for NeurT-FDR, a method for controlling false discovery rate by incorporating feature hierarchy.
-This paper is acceptted at Proceedings of the 31st ACM International Conference on Information and Knowledge Management (CIKM 2022). https://arxiv.org/abs/2101.09809.
+This paper is accepted at Proceedings of the 31st ACM International Conference on Information and Knowledge Management (CIKM 2022). https://arxiv.org/abs/2101.09809.